About Thyme

 This year, more than 10,000 mothers and young children will receive literacy education through our unique partnership with WIC.

-WIC Literacy Education reaches our community's lowest-income moms and vulnerable children.
+WIC Literacy Education reaches our community's lowest-income moms and children.
 Moms receive information on the importance of reading with their child and incentives that motivate them to attend virtual classes and educational, bilingual storytimes.
 The classes cover topics such as a baby’s brain development, interactive reading, and book selection for children.